vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/events.md

 NOTE: Users cannot view the stream or recording from the same account on multiple browser pages or devices simultaneously.
 There is a device limit of 1 for accessing the stream or recording.
 If you are logged in on multiple tabs or devices, you will be redirected to the events page.

 ## Calendar

 Users will find "Calendar" button in "My Profile" section in the top right corner of the page.

 * Accessing the Event/breakouts Calendar:
-  - Click on the "Calendar" option in the menu from "My Profile" section.
+  - Click on the "Calendar" option in the top navigation menu in your subdomain portal.
   - The calendar will be displayed, showcasing the dates when events are scheduled.

 * Navigating the Event Calendar:
   - Identify the desired date on the calendar.
-  - Events with associated breakouts on that particular day will be shown on the calendar.
+  - Events with associated breakouts on that particular day will be shown on the calendar as a blue dot.

 * Selecting a Breakout Session:
-  - Click on a specific event to view event information.
   - Click on a specific breakout session within the calendar.
   - The breakout session details will be presented, including the session information and timing.

 * Accessing Stream/Recording:
-  - After selecting breakout, the user will find an "I WANT TO GO" button.
+  - After selecting breakout, the user will find a "Continue..." button.
-  - Click "I WANT TO GO" button to view the stream/recording.
+  - Click "Continue..." button to view the stream/recording.
-  - If the breakout is free, user will redirect to donate tip page.
+  - If the breakout is free, user will redirect to donate tip page if it is enabled for the breakout.
-  - If the breakout is paid, user will redirect to the payment process.
+  - If the breakout is paid, user will redirect to the payment process if it is enabled for the breakout.
   - After a successful payment process, user can view streams or recordings of selected breakouts.